CirclesUBI/circles-handbook/docs/developers/tech-overview.md

 ####  Bottlenecks

-We are currently unig a subgraph deployed in the [free Hosted Service of The Graph](https://thegraph.com/hosted-service/subgraph/circlesubi/circles).
+We are currently using a subgraph deployed in our [self-hosted service](https://github.com/CirclesUBI/circles-iac/tree/main/ansible/roles/graph-protocol) and keep backup in the [free Hosted Service of The Graph](https://thegraph.com/hosted-service/subgraph/circlesubi/circles-ubi).
 The Hosted Service is a centralised service run by Edge & Node, one of the core developer teams at The Graph.
 It is free to both deploy and query subgraphs on the Hosted Service.

 Synchronisation is often lost between the subgraph and the blockchain.
 This can be seen in the [dashboard](https://dashboard.circles.garden/).
 The effect in the webapp is that the data comes with an undessirable delay.